Felony Defense Attorney in Melbourne, FL

 Along with the above criminal penalties, as a convicted felon, your criminal record will be accessible on a routine background check.
 This can create future harm to your eligibility for employment, housing, professional licenses, and more.

-With stakes this high, you need a trusted legal advocate protecting your rights and pursuing all possible avenues for the most ideal outcome.
+With stakes this high, you need a trusted Melbourne felony defense attorney as your legal advocate, protecting your rights and pursuing all possible avenues for the most ideal outcome.

 I could go home and get on with my life.- Louise